Highly Adaptive Principal Component Regression: Abstract

 \section{Abstract}

-The Highly Adaptive Lasso (HAL) is a nonparametric regression method that achieves almost dimension-free convergence rates under minimal smoothness assumptions, but its implementation can be computationally prohibitive in high dimensions due to the large basis matrix it requires.
-The Highly Adaptive Ridge (HAR) has been proposed as a scalable alternative.
-Building on both procedures, we introduce the Principal Component based Highly Adaptive Lasso (PCHAL) and Principal Component based Highly Adaptive Ridge (PCHAR).
-These estimators constitute an outcome-blind dimension reduction which offer substantial gains in computational efficiency and match the empirical performances of HAL and HAR.
-We also uncover a striking spectral link between the leading principal components of the HAL/HAR Gram operator and a discrete sinusoidal basis, revealing an explicit Fourier-type structure underlying the PC truncation.
+The Highly Adaptive Lasso (HAL) is a nonparametric regression method that achieves almost dimension-free convergence rates under minimal smoothness assumptions, but its implementation can be computationally prohibitive in high dimensions due to the large design matrix it requires.
+The Highly Adaptive Ridge (HAR) has been proposed as a related ridge-regularized analogue.
+Building on both procedures, we introduce the Principal Component Highly Adaptive Lasso (PCHAL) and Principal Component Highly Adaptive Ridge (PCHAR).
+These estimators use an outcome-blind principal-component reduction of the HAL basis, offering substantial computational gains over HAL while achieving empirical performance comparable to HAL and HAR.
+We also describe an early-stopped gradient descent variant, which provides a convenient form of smooth spectral regularization without explicitly selecting a hard principal-component cutoff.
+Finally, we uncover that under special circumstances, the HAL kernel is identical to the covariance function of Brownian motion.